 If this is what you want from a career, now is the time to start your journey!
-Taking physics and calculus at high school can take you to your dream career destination.
-We hold events like Engineering Futures Evenings to help you take the first step.
+Taking physics and calculus at high school can help take you to your dream career destination.
+We hold events like Engineering Info Evenings to further help you take the first step.

 What Auckland can offer you

 Auckland is home to some of the country’s largest entertainment and cultural events and boasts a diverse nightlife centred around the city and its fringe suburbs.
 With over 800 beaches, parks and walkways spread throughout the city, and 65 islands in the Hauraki Gulf, Auckland offers plenty of opportunities to disconnect from city life.

 The University of Auckland is the highest ranked University in New Zealand.
 We’re continuing to invest in this reputation by growing the resources our students, staff and researchers rely on.

 All ten of our specialisations are accredited by Engineering New Zealand, a signatory to the Washington Accord.
 This makes our Bachelor of Engineering (Honours) an internationally recognised qualification that can prepare you for work worldwide.

 From food and retail, to sports and recreation.
 There's something for everyone!
 Featuring six University managed Early Childhood Centres, Libraries and Learning services, Student hubs and Health Services it's practically a small city of its own.